Back to Blog

 The Bottom Line

-You need a website for your business.
-The IRS generally lets you deduct it.
+You need a website for your business, and in most cases the cost can be deducted as a business expense.
 That makes a $900 website even more affordable than it already is.
 Talk to your accountant, keep your receipts, and put your website to work for your customers and your tax return.

 Reminder: This article is general information, not tax advice.
 Tax laws change and every situation is different.
 Please consult a qualified tax professional or CPA before claiming any deductions.